Ez-Racancoj/CS-360/README.md

-### Game-art\Character-Art\Player - all art for the playable character contains the following files
+### Game-Art/Character-Art/Player - all art for the playable character contains the following files

         made by team or specifically for game
         Attack - all art for the attack motion for the playable character